What is Keystone in a Projector?

 What’s the best way to fix keystoning?

 The best way to fix keystone problems with your projector is to physically move the unit in better alignment with the surface you are looking to project.
+Remember, doing the keystoning even a bit will decrease the picture quality a bit.

 Conclusion